jtkim-kaist/VAD/README.md

 - Matlab 2017b
 ## Example

-Example matlab script is `main.m`.
+The example matlab script is `main.m`.
 Just run it on the matlab.
 The result will be like following figure.

 ![alt tag](https://user-images.githubusercontent.com/24668469/32533149-5526a77e-c492-11e7-909f-a7c7983d9dd4.jpg)